 - A Million Is a Statistic: A planetary population of four billion, sterilized by Nomad, isn't mentioned again in the episode.

 - Back from the Dead: Scotty.

-- Call Back: The song Uhura sings is "Beyond Antares", which she'd sung in full back in the first season story The Conscience Of The King.
+- Continuity Nod: The song Uhura sings is "Beyond Antares", which she'd sung in full back in "The Conscience of the King".

 - Cooldown Hug: Kirk gives Spock one after a Mind Meld goes bad.
-Why, hello, Ho Yay!
-Haven't seen you since Kirk asked Spock out to go clubbing in "A Wolf In The Fold".

 - "It" Is Dehumanizing: Nomad refers to everyone, human or Vulcan, as a "unit".

 - It Runs on Nonsensoleum: How Nomad packs so much power into a couple-metres-long probe is never really explained.

 - Jewish Mother: Invoked by Kirk, with tongue firmly in cheek, mock-mourning the probe that thought Kirk had created it: "You saw what it did to Scotty.
 What a doctor it would have made. [beat] My son, the doctor."

 - Just Testing You: After Kirk asks Nomad why Nomad refers to him as "The Creator", Spock quickly interrupts, telling Nomad that "The Creator was just testing your memory banks".